 10.5.2.1 General

 Using either IPsec exactly as for eNBs as described in clause 11 of TS 33.401[2] or enhanced AS security to protect the S1-AP/X2-AP interface between the RN and DeNB will prevent attacks 1, 3 and 4b.
-The overhead caused by the IPsec would be negligble as there is little signalling compared to user plane traffic.
+The overhead caused by the IPsec would be negligible as there is little signalling compared to user plane traffic.

-The user plane data is proteced by the AS level security.
+The user plane data is protected by the AS level security.
 The EPS AKA procedure is run to authenticate the UICC in the RN and the network.
 The AKA run also provides the keying material for the AS level security.
-Additional IEs are included in the some NAS messages in order to provide authentication between the RN and network based on credentials stored on the RN..
-This would prevent threats 2, 4c and 4d..
+Additional IEs are included in some NAS messages in order to provide authentication between the RN and network based on credentials stored on the RN.
+This would prevent threats 2, 4c and 4d.
 Threat 5 is mitigated by using keys for the E-UTRAN that result from both the AKA and authentication based on credentials on the relay node.

 10.5.2.2 Enhanced AKA authentication